sleepjie/Valanar/2D6 System.md

 | Heavy Armor    | +5 to +6     | Max +1            |

 ---

 ## **Miracles**
-Just like magic, miracles are manifestations of the caster's will, and the process of casting them is largely similar; the primary component of any magical process is mental in nature - the spell has to be first cast in the mind, just as the prayer has to be chanted in the eye of the caster's thoughts.
-The main difference is that spells are almost exclusively rooted in manamaterium, while miracles mostly rely on the second primary essence; metamaterium.
+Just like magic, miracles are manifestations of the caster's will and the process of casting them is largely similar; the main difference is that spells are almost exclusively rooted in manamaterium, while miracles mostly rely on the second primary essence; metamaterium.

-Clerics are the only class
 # **Spellcasting**
 Spellcasting represents the ability to channel and manipulate Manamaterium.
 In the 2D6 system, Spellcasting is treated as a proficiency that determines a character’s ability to reliably use magic.
 Any character can attempt to cast spells, but non-proficient characters must roll at Disadvantage to determine success.
 Mages and Clerics automatically gain the proficiency at level 1.
 Other classes may gain the Spellcasting proficiency through feats, backgrounds, or multiclassing.